-For the past seven years we have been committed to bringing world class bluegrass/roots music to the Kansas City region in order to benefit some of the greatest charities in our communities.
+For the past eight years we have been committed to bringing world class bluegrass/roots music to the Kansas City region in order to benefit some of the greatest charities in our communities.

 Thanks to our bluegrass community we have been able to share tens of thousands of dollars for athletic programs for at risk youth at Southwest High, for much needed resources for families of murder victims and for programs to care for victims of human trafficking.

 This year all donations received at this festival will benefit victims of human trafficking here in our city through the work of Restoration House which works tirelessly to stop human trafficking while providing skilled care to rescue human trafficking victims.

 Some things have a magic all their own.
 The musical collaboration between Ronnie Bowman, Don Rigsby and Kenny Smith is one of these things.
 These three men made music together in the 1990’s as members of The Lonesome River Band.
 Their work there was critically acclaimed and during the apex of the group’s popularity.
 In 2001, each of them embarked on their own personal musical journeys that led to new heights and influences.

 Ronnie Bowman has long been regarded as one of Bluegrass music’s finest singers and songwriters.
 With a string of awards (IBMA and SPGBMA Male Vocalist of the Year, Song of the Year, Album of the Year, etc.) and numerous nominations and accolades, his resume is outstanding to say the least.
 He has written #1 hits for country artists and led his own band The Committee for years.
 In addition to this, he performs regularly with The Likely Culprits in Nashville and tours with Lee Ann Womack as well as his old singing partner Dan Tyminski.
 Considered a formidable music producer, he can often be found behind the mixing console in the studio at the helm of various recording sessions.